Mathnerd314/stroscot/docs/Commentary/Concurrency.rst

 At the lowest level are:

-* explicit read/write operations on mutable shared memory
+* read/write operations on mutable shared memory
-* instruction set memory barriers
+* memory barrier/fence instructions
-* OS calls such as creating a thread
+* OS syscalls that involve concurrency

 There are many higher-level I/O concurrency abstractions: mutexes, condition variables, channels, MVars, actors, transactional memory.
 Higher-level interfaces enable much simpler code, even if there is still mutable shared memory under the covers.
 But mutable shared memory is a key feature of modern C++ concurrency implementations and it would significantly reduce expressiveness to forbid it from Stroscot.

+TODO: create complete list of higher-level abstractions and figure out how to nicely expose them in the language as libraries

+* actors, channels, mvars

 Memory models and races
 =======================